-Blog-Post Breakdown - Susquehanna Greenway - Good Local Resource Article with Links, Incorporate Visuals and Sharingin Website Breakdown Videos, Marketing Fundamentals
+Blog-Post Breakdown - Susquehanna Greenway - Good Local Resource Article with Links, Incorporate Visuals and Sharingin Marketing Fundamentals, Website Breakdown Videos, Content Marketing

 Once a business or nonprofit has embraced the importance of creating content aka blogging or posting articles, the next step is to optimize those posts.

 This video highlights some low-hanging fruit to improve the effectiveness and reach of the content, I'd recommend that you download our free Content Marketing Guide and Social Media Checklist which can help you get your posting dialed in.

 If you're unclear why posting to your website as opposed to just throwing posts on social media, be sure to watch our video explaining the optimal way to post and share content for small businesses.

 We didn't cover SEO in this video and didn't attempt to create the content itself.
 Be sure to imporate phrases you think the content should rank for.

 Another way to think of it, if there are questions people may ask Google that your content can answer, you should include those questions along with the answer.